 If you are a business, looking to hire and sponsor migrant workers, including graduates, please visit our page for UK Employers here.

-Study – Post Study Work – Work – Settlement
+Study – Post Study Work Graduate route – Work – Settlement

-There is an exciting development coming soon – a revival of a Post-Study Work visa!
-It existed before 2012 and was a visa for 2 years, allowing graduates to remain in the UK for 2 years – to look for work, to work as an employee or to set up a business in the UK.
-While we are still awaiting the details, it is expected to be available for those graduating in the summer 2021.
-In in that case, you could come to study for a UK degree, get a 2-year visa to look for work, then switch to the above – mentioned Skilled Worker visa.
+Exciting news from 1 July 2021 – return of a Post-Study Work visa!
+We remember it from before 2012, and it has now been revived under the new name – Graduate route.
+It is available to graduates from UK universities, who have completed a degree course, ie minimum Bachelor level.
+It is a visa for 2 years (3 years for Doctoral students), allowing to work for any employer at any skill level without sponsorship, as well as to set up a business in the UK.
+In this scenario, you can come to study for a UK degree, then get a 2-year visa to look for work, then switch to the above – mentioned Skilled Worker visa.
 After 5 years – settlement.
 Post-Study Work visa won’t count towards settlement, so if you are able to find Sponsorship for a Skilled Worker visa sooner, you could start ‘your’ 5 years sooner too.
+It is also a useful visa to buy time to complete 2 years of living together to qualify for an Unmarried Partner visa, which also leads to settlement.

 Options are a Skilled Worker visa (as above), revival of Post-Study Work visa for students graduating in the summer 2021 onwards (no details yet on whether it will apply to all graduates in all subjects).
 A Hong Kong BNO visa is available if you are a British National (Overseas) status holder.
 Also, a Talent visa for which you need a professional endorsement, which is in turn very limited as well as innovative business visas which are also based on endorsement.
 However, if you have a partner in the UK, you can switch to a Spouse/Partner visa and start your path to settlement in that route (instead of a work route).